Nitemare 3D

 Nitemare 3D is a horror-themed first-person shooter released by Gray Design Associates in 1994 for MS-DOS and Windows 3.x.
 There are three episodes with the first episode released as shareware and ten levels in each.
 The full release came on two 3½" floppy disks with a guide to the game's thirty levels.
 According to author David P. Gray, the game is the first pixelated Windows game to use the WinG interface.
+Along with WinDoom also from 1994, a similar first-person shooter, Bad Toys, was released for Windows 3.1 in 1995.

 The visuals are similar to those used in Wolfenstein 3D with perpendicular walls and no textures on the floors and ceilings.
-The music in was composed by David B. Schultz who also composed for Quiver.
+The music was composed by David B. Schultz who also composed for Quiver.

 Plot

 Nitemare 3D follows the story of Hugo, from the Hugo trilogy, a series of graphic adventure PC games consisting of Hugo's House of Horrors, Hugo II, Whodunit?, and Hugo III, Jungle of Doom!.
 Penelope, Hugo's girlfriend, has been kidnapped by the evil Dr. Hammerstein for use in heinous experiments.
 Hugo must battle through Hammerstein's bizarre mansion, caverns complete with prisons and laboratories, and finally through a twisted alternate dimension of demons and aliens in an attempt to save her.